 In this three-part blog series, we explore how it’s time to change the way we think about cybersecurity and risk management.
 Cybersecurity is no longer an IT problem to solve or the “necessary evil” to cost manage.
 Rather, cybersecurity has rapidly stormed the boardroom as a result of high-profile and costly data breaches.

 In part one, we set the stage and explore the ways Covid-19 has changed our focus from protecting perimeters to protecting remote workers.
 In part two, we look at changes in cybersecurity at the board level.
-And in part three we explore beyond Covid-19 to consider the implications of a new normal based on distributed workers, cloud-based data residency and emerging technology, and a nebulous perimeter.
+And in part three, we explore beyond Covid-19 to consider the implications of a new normal based on distributed workers, cloud-based data residency and emerging technology, and a nebulous perimeter.

-Our company’s founder, Eldon Sprickerhoff, wrote in a recent blog post that Covid-19 and resulting quarantines and travel restrictions has been a forcing function to drive companies into a distributed model.
+Our company’s founder, Eldon Sprickerhoff, wrote in a recent blog post that Covid-19 and resulting quarantines and travel restrictions have been a forcing function to drive companies into a distributed model.
 As Eldon observes, companies have had to quickly move to a remote workforce model to ensure business continuity from home.
 For companies relying on perimeter security defenses to protect their brick-and-mortar facility, a distributed workforce is a significant risk.

 Traditionally, banks are a good analogy here.
-Tellers manage customer accounts, money and valuables can be protected in a central vault and physical security controls include guards, CCTV cameras, and timer locks, etc. that guard against unauthorized access.
-It’s solid security … until you take away the building, transact digital currencies and provide access from anywhere in the world.
+Tellers manage customer accounts, money and valuables can be protected in a central vault and physical security controls include guards, CCTV cameras and timer locks, etc. that guard against unauthorized access.
+It’s solid security, until you take away the building, transact digital currencies and provide access from anywhere in the world.

 And that’s what happened when we all went home to work.
 For those companies that already had endpoint and cloud security in place, it was business as usual.
 But many were caught flat-footed having only invested in network security and it took mere hours to realize the limitations of this mypoic approach.
 In fact, our SOC and sales teams received inquiries into our endpoint and cloud security services immediately following the stay-at-home orders … and those inquiries continue today.